Abelian Duality for Generalised Maxwell Theories: The BV Formalism for Free Field Theories

 generated by linear functions and linear vector fields on $\Phi$.
 We'll see this later in some examples of free theories, where the action is encoded by a linear operator $\Phi \to \Phi^\vee$ of degree one. \end{remark}

 The above discussion took place for a fixed open set $U \sub X$.
 Let's now describe the relationship between the classical observables on different open sets.
-We describe locality using the machinery of \emph{factorisation algebras}, as developed in \cite{CostelloGwilliam}.
-We recall the basic definitions. \begin{definition} A \emph{prefactorisation algebra} $\mc F$ on a space $X$ taking values in a symmetric monoidal category $\mc C$ with small colimits is a $\mc C$-valued precosheaf on $X$ equipped with $S_k$-equivariant isomorphisms
+We describe locality using the machinery of \emph{factorization algebras}, as developed in \cite{Book1}.
+We recall the basic definitions.